 sudo sh -c 'echo deb http://pkg.jenkins.io/debian-stable binary/ > /etc/apt/sources.list.d/jenkins.list'

 Then, install the Jenkins package using the apt command:

 sudo apt update sudo apt install jenkins

 Enable and start the Jenkins service by executing:

 sudo systemctl enable --now jenkins

 Jenkins will be available on HTTP port 8080 by default.
 Open your favorite browser and navigate to

 http://your-server-ip-address:8080 and complete the required steps to finish the installation.
 If you are using a firewall, please open port 8080 to enable access to the control panel.
-Default installation password can be found at
+Default installation password can be found

-/var/lib/jenkins/secrets/initialAdminPassword as showing in below image.
+/var/lib/jenkins/secrets/initialAdminPassword as shown in the below image.